 In Poland, for example, the phenologic early autumn begins when the common heater is flowering, and fruits of Common Hazel and Horse Chestnut are ripening.
 The early autumn precedes the autumn period, marked by Horse Chestnut, Small-leaved lime, and Silver Birch leaf coloring.
 It’s still far away from the peak of the foliage fall period, which features the best-expressed leaf colouration.
 It’s obviously the best time for leaf-pipping.
 Regardless of all aforementioned factors coming through, every single autumn period has its own foliage fall peak, even when the precede conditions listed above were most unfavorable.
 It’s understandable, those fall colors reach their maximum period at some average moment of the year, but taking a detailed glance, we can see that every year is different both for the spring and autumn.
 It’s shown the best in the graph below (Pic.
 6).

 The pattern above shows, that when combining all the factors shaping the autumn period, the difference in timing may be substantial.
-According to observations at Harvard Forest, the timing of leaf coloration, and leaf drop for all species were significantly affected by temperature in autumn, precipitation in spring and summer, drought-stress in summer and autumn, heavy rainfall in autumn and summer heat stress (Yingying, Wang, Wilson, 2018).
-Moreover, high temperatures in autumn combined with drought-stress situation in summer and autumn can delay the autumn transition period.
-Usually, each phenological transition date was affected by chilling over the period, or to two months prior to the particular phenological event date (Yingying, Wang, Wilson, 2018).
+According to observations at Harvard Forest, the timing of leaf coloration, and leaf drop for all species were significantly affected by temperature in autumn, precipitation in spring and summer, drought stress in summer and autumn, heavy rainfall in autumn, and summer heat stress (Yingying, Wang, Wilson, 2018).
+Moreover, high temperatures in autumn combined with drought-stress situations in summer and autumn can delay the autumn transition period.
+Usually, each phenological transition date was affected by chilling over the period, or two months prior to the particular phenological event date (Yingying, Wang, Wilson, 2018).
 It means, that the certain timing of leaf coloration and leaf drop is affected by weather conditions, which occur in August and September.

 Looking at the pattern above (Pic.
 7) we can spot, that the standard deviations in the autumn transition expressed by onset, peak, and end dates of leaf coloration can vary up to 24 days.
 These certain dates anomalies are different for individual species.
-The best way to monitorize the foliage season timing is by capturing the image of the same place exactly at the same moment of the year.
+The best way to monitor the foliage season timing is by capturing the image of the same place exactly at the same moment of the year.
 One of the Polish weather info-portals Twojapogoda.pl (Your weather) reports every year what the autumn progress on a certain day is, which for them is October 18.
 One of the editors comes this day to one of the parks in Wroclaw and takes an image of the same place in the same direction (Pic.
 8).

-This is the one project such as this, which I know so far.
+This is the one project such as this, which I know of so far.
 I realize that this task may be too challenging for us.
 Fortunately, nowadays, we can check some webcams with a long-term backup and compare the view between the same days in different years.
 I have prepared some examples for you.
 The image data comes from October and November.
-This is an analog to phenology investigation of phenocams, which cover the same area of vegetation exactly, for a long period.
-For my purpose, I used the foto-webcam.eu and similar German webcam platforms, which provide the high-res image (Pic.
+This is an analog to the phenology investigation of phenocams, which cover the same area of vegetation exactly, for a long period.
+For my purpose, I used the foto-webcam.eu and similar German webcam platforms, which provide high-res image (Pic.
 9 – 25).

 The bulk of the examples above shows how the autumn progress looks like on certain dates.
 Every image represents a separate year.
 Having an onlook from a few years back, we can see the changes.
 The autumn landscape isn’t the same across these years.
-It’s definite proof of the foliage season fluctuations, what has been explained above (Pic.
+It’s definite proof of the foliage season fluctuations, which has been explained above (Pic.
 7).

 The autumn transition changes are observed not only in relation to certain days when all the images were captured.
 They are clearly visible also in the spatial layout.
 Moving far away from the place, where we are all these changes can be noticeable, regarding the local climate circumstances.

 Considering Europe and North America, we have opposite situations.
 The main difference lies in the mountain range orientations.
-In North America, most of the mountain chains are longitude-oriented, which allows for the loose air mass movement from north to the south and another way round.
-In practice, it means, that the foliage season gradually moves from north to the south, as the day gets shorter and colder air masses advance towards the south.
+In North America, most of the mountain chains are longitude-oriented, which allows for the loose air mass movement from north to south and another way round.
+In practice, it means, that the foliage season gradually moves from north to south, as the day gets shorter and colder air masses advance towards the south.
 The earliest peak fall colors are observed in the northeast USA and in the Mountains in the west in late September.
 The latest can be seen in the Mid-Atlantic coast, Southeast coast, and part of the Deep South (Pic.
 26).

 The video above shows the foliage fall prediction for the USA (Countryliving.com).

 In Europe, the situation can be a bit more complicated, because the mountain ranges are latitude oriented.
-In turn, the air masses are blocked, what causes significant differences in climate features on short distances.
-It means, that driving 200km south you can see even up to 3 weeks or 1-month difference like between southern Poland and northern Hungary.
+In turn, the air masses are blocked, which causes significant differences in climate features at short distances.
+It means, that driving 200km south you can see even up to 3 weeks or 1-month difference between southern Poland and northern Hungary.
 In practice, the leaf coloration peak might be not observed at a certain time, because the brown-down process is advanced on the northern side of the mountains, and leaf coloration starts on the southern side of the mountains.
 However, the presence of the warm current – Gulfstream marks the climate difference between west and east Europe.
-It means, that the peak fall season “journey” can be observed firstly in the eastern part in late September of the continent, and later on the western part in November.
+It means, that the peak fall season “journey” can be observed firstly in the eastern part in late September of the continent, and later in the western part in November.

 Concluding, the foliage fall peak occurs for about 3-3,5 months if we consider a whole temperate climate zone.
 In the northern hemisphere, where most deciduous forests grow it’s a moment between mid-September to early December.